Houston Astros win second World Series in 6 years

 Down 1-0 in Game 6, the Astros put up four runs in the sixth inning, including a three-run home run by Yordan Álvarez, and they never looked back.

-As Alvarez's 450-foot home run blast disappeared, Astros starter Framber Valdez jumped and wildly screamed in the dugout as fans in the crowd of 42,948 went into a frenzy waving their orange rally towels.
+As Alvarez's 450-foot home run blast disappeared, Astros starter Framber Valdez jumped and wildly screamed in the dugout as the crowd of 42,948 went into a frenzy waving their orange rally towels.

-Astros manager Dusty Baker finally got his first title in his 25th season as a manager, the past three since being hired by the Astros to help the team regain credibility after the sign-stealing scandal that cost manger A.J.
-Hinch and general manager Jeff Luhnow their jobs, and made Houston the most reviled team in baseball.
+Astros manager Dusty Baker finally got his first title in his 25th season as a manager.
+The 73-year-old Baker, who had been to the World Series twice before as a skipper, became the oldest manager to win a World Series in his third trip as a manager to the Fall Classic.
+As a player he went three times with the Dodgers, winning it all in 1981.
+He entered Saturday's game as the winningest manager without a World Series title and improved to 2,094-1,790 with this most memorable victory.

-The 73-year-old Baker, who had been to the World Series twice before as a skipper, is the oldest championship manager.
+"I got 2,000 wins and all they talk about is I haven't won the World Series yet," he said Thursday.

 The title puts a bow on what has been a dominant season which saw the team win an American League-best 106 games.
 They went 7-0 in the first two rounds of the playoffs, sweeping both the Seattle Mariners, and then the New York Yankees.